ulfl/hub/README.md

 # TODO

-* Allow saving a command to the clipboard without executing it in order to allow for editing.

 * Allow search based on partially entered keywords.

+* Allow specifying tags you don't want to see.

 * Remember popular commands and sort accordingly.
 Should be easy to rerun a command that was just executed.

-* Allow specifying tags you don't want to see.

 * Multiline commands (scripts).

-* Dockerize.